groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/searching/search-for-embedded-and-encrypted-objects-in-qr-code-signatures/search-for-embedded-object-with-custom-encryption-of-qr-code-signatures.md

 productName: GroupDocs.Signature for .NET
 hideChildren: False
 ---

-# Search for embedded object with custom encryption of QR-Code signatures

 [**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) provides following abilities to search for embedded data objects in QR-code signatures ([QrCodeSignature](https://apireference.groupdocs.com/net/signature/groupdocs.signature.domain/qrcodesignature)) that were encrypted with custom encryption.

 *   ability to search for embedded custom objects into metadata and decrypt them to original source values